-263 ECONOMICS - Honors
+ECONOMICS - Honors 263

 Economics is the study of how people and governments make decisions regarding money, production, consumption, and employment.
 Topics covered will include the law of supply and demand, saving, borrowing, and investing.
 Students considering a major in business or students simply interested in their own financial futures should consider taking this class.
 Upon completion of the course, students will understand terms such as labor, capital, inflation, unemployment, and money supply.
-Students are required to read Naked Economics: Undressing the Dismal Science over the summer and take an assessment during the first full week of school.
+Students are encouraged to read Naked Economics: Undressing the Dismal Science over the summer.

-272 19th and 20th CENTURY AMERICAN HISTORY THROUGH FILM - Honors
+19th and 20th CENTURY AMERICAN HISTORY THROUGH FILM - Honors 272

 Using a thematic approach, this academic course will explore historical events and specific time periods as depicted through film as well as primary and secondary sources.
 Students will be required to make extensive use of their writing and communication skills.
 Films will be critiqued for historical accuracy and biases.
 This course will also focus on international topics that have had an impact on American culture, foreign policy, and the role of the United States in world affairs.
-Books such as The Grapes of Wrath, All Quiet on the Western Front, or The Right Stuff will be assigned for summer reading and the test will be given in the fall.
+Books such as The Grapes of Wrath, All Quiet on the Western Front, or The Right Stuff will be encouraged for summer reading.